MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Main

 Connecting such models of neural control to recorded kinematic trajectories will require modeling how the biomechanics of the body, together with the physics of the environment, generate forces that result in coordinated movement.
 Recent work has pioneered the use of physics simulation to model the biomechanics of complex behavior in diverse animals, including in rats \cite{Merel2019-mh,Aldarondo2024-nc}, flies \cite{Lobato-Rios2022-om,Wang-Chen2024-uc,Melis2024-pn,Vaxenburg2025-mb}, worms \cite{Chen2023-zs, ModWorm-Kim2019-wr, BAAIWorm-Zhao2024-wi, NeuroSimWorm-Wang2025-yp, OpenWorm-Sarma2018-bk}, and mice \cite{Monsees2022-nh, DeWolf2024-xg, Ramalingasetty2021-rq}.
-Unlike kinematics, however, motor commands and force production are not readily observable.
-Forces which actuate the body must be inferred since joint torques can not be directly measured in settings where animals may behave freely.
-This creates a significant challenge to align biomechanical simulation with behavioral data.
+Because joint torques and muscle activations are prohibitively difficult to directly measure in freely behaving animals, the control signals that actuate the body must be inferred.
+This inference, however, is ill-posed: many combinations of muscle activations and joint torques can produce the same kinematics, a redundancy known as Bernstein's degrees-of-freedom problem \cite{Bernstein1967-ez}.
+This poses a significant challenge for aligning biomechanical simulation with behavioral data.